tanmayrastogi57/Snake_With_Brain/README.md

 - **Usage**: Run this file to define the Q-network model and its training process.

 ### How to Use
-1. Run `game.py` to play the Snake game manually.
-2. Execute `agent.py` to train the RL agent to play the game autonomously.
+1. Execute `agent.py` to train the RL agent to play the game autonomously.
-3. Use `model.py` to define and train custom neural network models for the agent.

 ### Dependencies
 - Python 3.x